Patrick14Trani/MOTW-Character-Creator/Idea Dump.md

 	- The players will have about 10 turns of cobat before they should pull their chutes
 	- during the combat some chutes might be damaged or destroyed... players can fall a couple of turns farther but may suffer injury when landing.
 	- It could be a military level in 117 or a secret agent level, oorrr a treasure hunting level in the middle of the jungle.
+- [ ] A long couple of sessions where the players are apart of the companions and they do tasks and uncover a mystery in Skyrim
 ## Dimensions / Locations
 - [ ] Shrine of Our Lady of Sorrows.
 - [ ] A base for The Squad